Talent Awards & Additional Scholarships

 This prestigious award is for an incoming Pacific University student who has exhibited both talent and success in mathematics or computer science.
 The award is renewable, subject to continued participation in the mathematics or computer science department.
-Contact Dr. Michael Boardman at email@example.com for application information and any questions you might have.
-Application deadline is February 1.
+Contact Dr. Ian Besse at email@example.com for additional information.
+Application deadline is February 9.

 Media Arts Scholarship

 Renewable awards granted to selected undergraduate students who are interested in pursuing a major or minor in Media Arts and have demonstrated talent and success in the areas of Media Arts, such as Film/Video, Integrated Media, or Journalism.
 Contact the Jennifer Hardacker, chair of Media Arts at firstname.lastname@example.org for application information and for any questions you might have.

 Offered to music and non-music majors, these talent awards are renewed annually as long as the student takes private lessons and performs in an appropriate large ensemble (Symphonic Band, Chamber Singers, or Choral Union).
 To apply, students must be admitted and audition in person or MP3.